httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 configurations are sometimes complex and managed by several parties.

 When this happens, it is difficult to debug.
-Additionally, it sometimes isn't accidental; loops between multiple CDNs be used as an attack vector (e.g., see {{loop-attack}}), especially if one CDN unintentionally strips the loop detection headers of another.
+Additionally, it sometimes isn't accidental; loops between multiple CDNs can be used as an attack vector (e.g., see {{loop-attack}}), especially if one CDN unintentionally strips the loop detection headers of another.

-This specification defines the CDN-Loop request header field for HTTP to enable secure interoperability of forwarding CDNs.
-Having a header that will not be modified by other CDNs that are used by a shared customer helps give each CDN additional confidence that any purpose (debugging, data gathering, enforcement) that they use this header for is free from tampering due to how that customer configured the other CDNs.
+This specification defines the CDN-Loop HTTP request header field to help prevent such attacks and accidents among implementing forwarding CDNs, by disallowing its modification by their customers.

 ## Relationship to Via